+DATABASE ROOT

+In a CDB, converts the data files of the root to the format of the destination platform and ensures the creation of other required database files.
+Connect to the root and convert the data files.

+See the previous description of the DATABASE parameter for general information about converting databases.

+transportOptionList

+Specifies options that control the transport.

+See Also: transportOptionList

+PLUGGABLE DATABASE pdb name

+This clause is not supported for converting one or more PDBs.

+You can use the BACKUP command with the FOR TRANSPORT or TO PLATFORM clause to create backup sets that can be used to transport one or more PDBs.

+[convertOptionList]

+DATAFILE 'filename'

+convertOptionList

-Syntax Element Description [convertOptionList] DATAFILE 'filename' convertOptionList Specifies the name of a data file to be transported into a destination database (see Example 2-66).
-To transport a data file in a PDB, connect to the PDB as described in "Connecting to CDBs and PDBs".
+Specifies the name of a data file to be transported into a destination database (see Example 2-67).
+To transport a data file in a PDB, connect to the PDB.

 Note: You cannot convert a tablespace that contains undo segments when connected as TARGET to a PDB.

-The CONVERT DATAFILE command is only one part of a multiple-step procedure fo transporting data files across platforms.
-You can transport data files using your live data files with the procedure described in Oracle Database Administrator's Guide or from backups using the procedure described in Oracle Database Backup and Recovery User's Guide .
+The CONVERT DATAFILE command is only one part of a multiple-step procedure for transporting data files across platforms.
+You can transport data files using your live data files with the procedure described in Oracle Database Administrator's Guide or from backups using the procedure described in Oracle Database Backup and Recovery User's Guide.
 Refer to that document before attempting to transport a tablespace across platforms.

 Use FROM PLATFORM in convertOptionList to identify the source platform of the data files to be converted.
 If you do not specify FROM PLATFORM, then the value defaults to the platform of the destination database, that is, the database to which RMAN is connected as TARGET.
 The destination platform is, implicitly, the platform of the destination host.

-You can use CONVERT DATAFILE without FROM PLATFORM or TO PLATFORM to move data files into and out of ASM (see Example 2-67).
+You can use CONVERT DATAFILE without FROM PLATFORM or TO PLATFORM to move data files into and out of ASM (see Example 2-68).
 In this case, CONVERT DATAFILE creates data files copies that do not belong to the target database.
 Thus, a LIST DATAFILECOPY command does not display them.
+The following query shows all converted data files that do not belong to the database:

+'''

+SELECT NAME

+FROM V$DATAFILE_COPY

+WHERE CONVERTED FILE='YES';

+'''

-The following query shows all converted data files that do not belong to the database: SELECT NAME FROM V\$DATAFILE_COPY WHERE CONVERTED_FILE='YES'; The CONVERT DATAFILE syntax supports multiple format names, so that each data file can have a separate format.
-The DATAFILE syntax supports convertOptionList both immediately following the CONVERT keyword and after each DATAFILE ' filename ' clause.
-However, RMAN generates an error in the following situations: Any option in convertOptionList except FORMAT is specified more than once Any option in convertOptionList except FORMAT is specified in the DATAFILE
+The CONVERT DATAFILE syntax supports multiple format names, so that each data file can have a separate format.
+The DATAFILE syntax supports convertOptionList both immediately following the CONVERT keyword and after each DATAFILE 'filename' clause.
+However, RMAN generates an error in the following situations:

-Syntax Element Description TABLESPACE tablespace_name convertOptionList Specifies the name of a tablespace in the source database that you intend to transport into the destination database on a different platform (see Example 2-65).
-To transport a tablespace in a PDB, you must connect to the PDB as described in "Connecting to CDBs and PDBs".
-Specify this option to produce data files for the specified tablespaces in the format of a different destination platform.
-You can then transport the converted files to the destination platform.
-When connected to the root in a CDB, refers to tablespaces in the root.
-Refers to a tablespace in a PDB when connected directly to a PDB.
-See "Connecting to CDBs and PDBs" for information about connecting to CDBs or PDBs.
-You can only use CONVERT TABLESPACE when connected as TARGET to the source database and converting on the source platform.
-The tablespaces to be converted must be read-only at the time of the conversion.
-You use CONVERT TABLESPACE when the data files that you intend to convert are known to the database.
-Use TO PLATFORM to identify the destination platform of the tablespaces to be converted.
-If you do not specify TO PLATFORM, then the value defaults to the platform of the database to which RMAN is connected as TARGET.
-The source platform is, implicitly, the platform of the source host.
-The CONVERT TABLESPACE command is only one part of a multiple-step process for transporting tablespaces across platforms.
-You can transport tablespaces using your live data files with the procedure described in Oracle Database Administrator's Guide or from backups using the procedure described in Oracle Database Backup and Recovery User's Guide .
-Refer to that document before attempting to transport a tablespace across platforms.
-Note: To convert the data files of a tablespace on the source host, use CONVERT TABLESPACE To and identify the tablespace to be converted and the destination platform.
-Do not convert individual data files on the source platform with CONVERT DATAFILE because RMAN does not verify that data files belong to a read-only tablespace, which means you might convert active data files. convertOptionList Specifies options that control the conversion.
-See Also: convertOptionList transportOptionList
+- Any option in convertOptionList except FORMAT is specified more than once - Any option in convertOptionList except FORMAT is specified in the DATAFILE options list when multiple DATAFILE clauses are specified